 I am Brankica Ljamić, an optimist with both feet firmly on the ground.
-I believe in the necessary link between having a clear picture of where we want to be, and committing to benevolent, persistent, and consistent (BPC) activities that get us there.
+I believe in the vital link between having a clear picture of where we want to be and committing to benevolent, persistent, and consistent (BPC) activities that get us there.

 My experience is that I had to work hard for all my achievements.
-I received my Ph.D. at the University of Belgrade for a thesis on resource management of small and medium-sized enterprises, preceded by a psychology degree from the same University, and a master’s in management at Boston University.
-An MCC (Master Certified Coach) title was awarded to me by the ICF (International Coach Federation, USA) after having demonstrated required coaching competencies, derived from 12 years of experience, over 250 hours of training and more than 2500 hours of work with clients.
+I received my Ph.D. at the University of Belgrade with a thesis on resource management of small and medium-sized enterprises, preceded by a psychology degree from the same University and a master’s in management at Boston University.
+An MCC (Master Certified Coach) title was awarded to me by the ICF (International Coach Federation, USA) after demonstrating the required coaching competencies derived from 12 years of experience, over 250 hours of training, and more than 2500 hours of work with clients.

-There are about 1200 coaches with the MCC title in the world, and those holding MCC and Ph.D. titles – around 200.
+There are about 1200 coaches with the MCC title worldwide and those holding MCC and Ph.D. titles – around 200.

-Add to that the line that epitomizes the willingness of one’s environment to lend support to such state of affairs: “Come on now, you can’t have everything.”
+Add to that the line that epitomizes the willingness of one’s environment to lend support to such a state of affairs: “Come on now, you can’t have everything.”

-As demonstrated in my Ph.D. thesis, the owner’s knowledge of themselves as well as their line of work sets the potential for company’s success.
-No one can damage as quickly or seriously all which has been accomplished in business than the owners themselves; their carelessness, lack of focus, or ignorance.
+As demonstrated in my Ph.D. thesis, the owner’s knowledge of themselves and their line of work sets the potential for the company’s success.
+No one can damage as quickly or seriously all which has been accomplished in business as the owners themselves; their carelessness, lack of focus, or ignorance.
 It is for them that I wrote the educational novel “How Much are You Willing to Pay?”
-(Delfi Bookstores) in which Marko Popović probes his brother Luka for answers to questions he realized were the key ones, only when he had reached the edge of a cliff – in terms of his health, family, finances, business.
+(Delfi Bookstores), in which Marko Popović probes his brother Luka for answers to questions he realized were the key ones, only when he had reached the edge of a cliff – in terms of his health, family, finances, business.

-This is the genesis of my approach to coaching and the framework within which I work with clients who believe they have a right to everything in life – to be both successful and to have a good time of it.
-Not just they themselves, but all the people they care about and who have contributed to that success.
-To have it truly feel right for everyone in an abiding atmosphere of mutual support.
-Because the whole is greater than the sum of its parts, and because our ego grows stronger as it masters the art of being smaller.
+This is the genesis of my approach to coaching and the framework within which I work with clients who believe they have a right to everything in life – to be both successful and to have a good time.
+Not just they, but all the people they care about and who have contributed to that success.
+It truly feels suitable for everyone in an abiding atmosphere of mutual support.
+Because the whole is greater than the sum of its parts, our ego grows more robust as it masters the art of being humbler.

-Apart from coaching work with individual clients, I have created and lead a world accredited education program for those who wish to become professional coaches.
-The CAP program (Coaching for Active Preeminence) was created with the intent of supporting the professional development of coaches.
+Apart from coaching work with individual clients, I have created and led a world-accredited education program for those who wish to become professional coaches.
+I made the CAP program (Coaching for Active Preeminence) to support coaches’ professional development.
 In a world accelerating on its way to virtual reality and artificial intelligence, I believe that the need for this kind of support and assistance will only continue to grow.
-At present, according to the findings of Price Waterhouse Coopers and the ICF, it is the second fastest growing industry, right after IT.
+According to Price Waterhouse Coopers and the ICF, it is the second fastest growing industry, right after IT.

-Additionally, I take part as a volunteer in selected projects every year because I believe in actively supporting the development of other people and local community.
+Additionally, I volunteer in selected projects every year because I believe in actively supporting the development of other people and the local community.

-That said, I am perfectly capable of not working and of not thinking about work.
+That said, I am capable of not working and not thinking about work.
 I still take delight in socializing with my childhood friends.
 I also love to travel and do it often and gladly.
 I visit museums, go on hiking tours, am fond of the theatre, concerts, music halls, cabarets, and savoring local food and drinks.
 I am a regular at the cinema.
-While I am an avid reader in many different fields, it seems that my two beautiful daughters in their firm stride toward independence when it comes to erudition and culture.
+While I am an avid reader in many different fields, it seems that my two beautiful daughters outpace me in their firm stride toward independence when it comes to erudition and culture.